Average Revenue per User

 Short Definition

-Average Revenue Per User (ARPU) shows how much revenue a company earns on average from each paying user or subscriber during a specific period (usually a month or year).
-It helps understand how well a business is monetizing its customer base.
+Average Revenue Per User (ARPU) shows how much revenue a company earns on average from each active user during a specific period (usually a month or year).
+It helps understand how well a business is monetizing its user base.

 Short Definition

-Average Revenue Per User (ARPU) shows how much revenue a company earns on average from each paying user or subscriber during a specific period (usually a month or year).
-It helps understand how well a business is monetizing its customer base.
+Average Revenue Per User (ARPU) shows how much revenue a company earns on average from each active user during a specific period (usually a month or year).
+It helps understand how well a business is monetizing its user base.

 Short Definition

-Average Revenue Per User (ARPU) shows how much revenue a company earns on average from each paying user or subscriber during a specific period (usually a month or year).
-It helps understand how well a business is monetizing its customer base.
+Average Revenue Per User (ARPU) shows how much revenue a company earns on average from each active user during a specific period (usually a month or year).
+It helps understand how well a business is monetizing its user base.

 Why it matters for Investors